Career Options for Graduates

 What criminal activity forensic accountants investigate can include insurance fraud, money laundering and embezzlement.
 So, they need to be experts in all things related to financing, banking and money.
 They generally work in an office, need to know how to use specific hardware and software and maintain their certifications and professional skills by completing continuing education.

 In February 2020, PayScale.com reported forensic accountants earned a median salary of $67,551 a year.

 Forensic computer analysts investigate crimes using technology.
 They might need to decipher criminal activity within volumes of code or data, track the digital footprint of a hacker or recover information from damaged hardware.
 Forensic computer analysts usually work under pressure, juggling deadlines, privacy issues and documentation carefully.

 A master's degree isn't necessarily required for this occupation, though graduate education in forensics can build on computer science undergraduate degree programs or improve employment and advancement opportunities.
 Additionally, specialized certification, such as the Certified Forensic Computer Examiner credential, could help job seekers.

-The median salary for forensic computer analysts, according to Payscale.com, was $68,967, as of March 2017.
+The median salary for forensic computer analysts, according to PayScale.com, was $72,869 as of February 2020.

 |Job Title||Median Salary|